 Latest News and Events

-Newest Issue # 146 is ready, and am going to mail out notices to all subscribers.
-If you subscribe to our on-line ezine from this site, you will now get the newest issue, #146.
+Newest Issue # 148 is in progress, and am going to mail out notices to all subscribers towards the end of July.
+If you subscribe to our on-line ezine from this site, you will at the moment get the current newest issue, #147.

 It is important to realize that H&W is a specialty niche publication.
 As such, we do not have thousands of subscribers.
 Even during H&W's peak production time, we never quite made it to even 600 subscribers.
 So, high production printing methods are not available to us; it is absolutely not at all cost effective to use offset lithography for the number of copies that we would require.
 This means that we must resort to a photocopy process instead.
 Photocopy printing is suitable for small print runs, but the per-copy cost is much more than the per copy cost for offset lithography, but the set-up for offset litho printing makes small runs much more expensive overall and we would really need to produce at least 5000 copies to make this option attractive.

-Anyhow, after doing considerable research into this matter, I am going to try an experiment.
-In order to make paper copies available for the number of issues that we presently need, we will need to charge subscribers $50.00 for an annual subscription.
-For this price, each subscription period will include four paper copies of Horn & Whistle postal mailed to Subscribers in the USA.
-Because of the cost of mailing out of the USA, we will offer only the on-line version to subscribers who do not live in the USA.
+Anyhow, we are beginning to pick up some paper issue subscribers, folks who had not subscribed for a while and are now back with us, so this is definitely a good thing for Horn & Whistle Because of the cost of mailing outside of the USA, we will offer only the on-line version to subscribers who do not live in the USA.
 Likewise, we will not be able to offer the lifetime subscription option for paper issues for the same reason; much greater production and distribution expenses.
 Also notice that because of the much lower expenses associated with on-line publishing, we are still selling on-line subscriptions for only $10.00 per year, and on-line also provides the advantage of full color throughout, and links to sound clips or other articles of interest, and it also allows occasionally exceeding our former 44 page limit.
 The new page limit for paper copies will be forty pages. however by carefully tweaking margins, font size, spacing between letters and words, it is possible to have the same amount of content on four fewer pages, which in itself represents a small but definite savings which is going to help make a return to paper possible.

-Newest on-line version of Issue #146 has been distributed to the subscribers.
+Newest on-line version of Issue #147 has been distributed to the on-line subscribers.
+Paper issues are next, due out this coming week.

 Regarding covid, we will get through this, I am confident of that.
 When, exactly, I don't know.
-I am happy to say that as of this date, I received both shots, getting my third booster next week, and nowmonths later, I seem to have no problems, and so far, at least according to two different covid tests, I have remained free of this disease.
+I am happy to say that as of this date, I received three shots, getting my fourth booster next month, and so far, I seem to have no problems, also, at least according to five different covid tests, I have remained free of this disease.
 Much to my amazement, I still hear people insist that the vaccine has microchips in it, which is perhaps the most ridiculous of all reasons for refusing it.
 I also hear some people say there is no such thing as covid.
 Regarding chips, and believing that there are chips in it, then I would say this to all who believe such.
-"Listen, idiot, for microchips to function, you need a DC power supply to make them work."
+"Listen, Bub, for microchips to function, you need a DC power supply to make them work."
 I have seen no evidence of people being hooked up to DC power supplies, and don't expect to either.
 And, as far as some people denying that there is any such thing as covid, then how come so many people have been hospitalized with it, or died from it?
 Anyhow, I have found that there seems to be no convincing people with absurd ideas that they might possibly be wrong in their thinking.
-As one wise friend so aptly put it a few years ago, "What do you do with ignorance that will not be told?"
+As one wise friend so aptly put it a few years ago, "The world's most expensive luxury is a closed mind."

-And, last but certainly not least, we have some more interesting views from old whistle catalogs that show what the major whistle and signal device makers were doing in the 19th century and the early 20th.
+And, last but certainly not least, we have some more interesting views from old whistle and siren catalogs that show what the major whistle and signal device makers were doing in the 19th century and the early 20th.
 The illustrations are intersting works of art in themselves, because back then many of these were actual engravings, hand done by master craftsmen and artists.
 Today it's so easy to get good pictures.
-The everage smart phone usually contains a very decent digital camera, and then we can upload these photos to our computers and print out very nice looking quality pictures.
+The average smart phone usually contains a very decent digital camera, and then we can upload these photos to our computers and print out very nice looking quality pictures.
 And we have highly sophisticated graphics editing programs like Photoshop, for example where, if our pictures might not be exactly what we would like to see, we can tweak them to perfection.
 But when these whistle makers were in business they had nothing like that.
-Often an artist would have to render a good drawing or painting of a whistle on paper, and then other specialists would engrave that image onto a suitable plate that could eventually reproduce those images on paper.
+Often an artist would have to render a good drawing or painting of a whistle on paper or canvas, and then other specialists would engrave that image onto a suitable plate that could eventually reproduce those images via a printing press on paper.
 And sometimes colors would be added after the fact to enhance the engraving.
 Although photography was around before 1900, it was a very complicated process in itself to go from the camera to the printed page and thus engravings were the way it was usually accomplished.
 So these early catalogs are interesting, not only to see how the makers presented and priced their products, but also how they illustrated them for their customers.
+And the language of the sales copy that they wrote is in itself an interesting study, where sales copy was often in the form of an educational article rather than an exhortation to buy it now.

 If you are not a subscriber to Horn & Whistle, change that situation right here!.